 Italian Radio Stations List for Radio.py

-According to Fabio, the list contains 40 of the most popular Italian radio stations, along with radio station from where he used to live in north Italy.
+According to Fabio, the list contains 40 of the most popular Italian radio stations, along with radio stations from where he used to live in northern Italy.

 radio.py 1